 Academics

-The total academic offering at Davidson County Community College comprises over 50 distinct programs geared towards professional training, certificates, and different levels of actual degree programs.
-As a two-year institution of higher learning, the maximum level of academic achievement at Davidson County Community College is an associate degree.
+The total academic offering at DCCC is comprised of over 50 distinct programs geared towards professional training, certificates, and different levels of degree programs.
+As a two-year institution of higher learning, the maximum level of academic achievement at the college is an associate degree.

-Davidson County Community College is divided into five schools, which are: the School of Arts, Science and Education; the School of Business, Engineering & Technical Studies; the School of Health, Wellness & Public Safety; the School of Foundational Studies & Academic Support; and finally the School of Community Education, Workforce Development & Entrepreneurship.
+DCCC is divided into five schools: the School of Arts, Science and Education; the School of Business, Engineering & Technical Studies; the School of Health, Wellness & Public Safety; the School of Foundational Studies & Academic Support; and the School of Community Education, Workforce Development & Entrepreneurship.

-Despite the school’s open admission policy mentioned in the previous section, the reality is that a handful of the more popular programs at Davidson County Community College have a slightly competitive nature, such as those in Basic Law Enforcement training, the health and wellness fields, and the Zoo & Aquarium program.
+Despite the school’s open admission policy, the more popular programs such as those in Basic Law Enforcement training, the health and wellness fields, and the Zoo & Aquarium program are more competitive in nature.

 Most Popular Fields of Study